 They need to follow the steps to properly optimise a website which are: research the topic; group the keywords into topic groups (small groups of keywords clustered around a tight set of keywords, not too diverse); decide which page related to which topic (if more than one, split the content up); write naturally; optimise the title tag for keywords but also make it attractive for people (ranking factor); optimise the mete description (not for ranking but for clicks); make sure you include the target keywords once on the page but otherwise write naturally; ensure internal links point to the page; write naturally (did I mention you should write naturally?).

 For example, I just looked at a website that had duplicated title tags trying to rank for a single keyword across multiple pages.
-Not only did this not work, the title tag (the short title that Google uses in the search results, often taken from the headline of the page by Wordpress but this is editable using a plug-in like Yoast) was replaced by Google because it was so useless.
+Not only did this not work, the title tag (the short title that Google uses in the search results, often taken from the headline of the page by WordPress but this is editable using a plug-in like Yoast) was replaced by Google because it was so useless.
 This teaches us that each page should be targeted at one topic only, title tags should reflect the unique, single topic using our keywords, and the meta description should be compelling, making people want to click.
-It is important to utilise proper optimisation in order to make our websites visible.
+Many SEO specialists, like Victorious, know that it is important to utilize proper optimization in order to make our websites visible.

 For more tips, IWINETC attendees from 2016 will remember I did an epic masterclass on this.
 The slides for that masterclass are here: https://www.iwinetc.com/iwinetcspeakers/judith-decabbit-lewis/